top of page

 Alex Kovalsky - Baritone (Secretary/Webmaster)

-Alex Kovalsky is the Chorus Director at Spanish River High School in Boca Raton, Florida, where he teaches chorus, keyboard, and AP music theory.
-Additionally, Alex is a Teaching Artist for the De George Academy for Performing Arts in affiliation with the Kravis Center for the Performing Arts in West Palm Beach, Florida.
-Prior to beginning his tenure at Spanish River, Alex was the Chorus and Keyboard Director at Lake Worth Middle School in Lake Worth, Florida, and taught at Wynnebrook Elementary School in West Palm Beach, Florida.
+Alex Kovalsky is the Chorus Director and Fine Arts department chair at Spanish River High School in Boca Raton, Florida, where he teaches chorus, keyboard, and AP music theory.
+Additionally, Alex is a Teaching Artist for the De George Academy for Performing Arts in West Palm Beach, Florida.
+He has previously taught at both the elementary and middle school levels.
 Alex serves as co-coordinator for the Palm Beach County District Honor Choir and the secondary choir at Spotlight on Young Musicians, and has served as a coordinator for the American Choral Directors Association honor choirs at both regional and national levels.
-In 2015, Alex served as the conductor for the Spotlight on Young Musicians Elementary Honors Chorus at the Kravis Center.
-In addition to voice, Alex is an active pianist and regularly collaborates with numerous choirs throughout Palm Beach county.
+Alex is also an active pianist, and has served as a Florida Vocal Association adjudicator throughout the state.
 Alex holds a Master of Music degree from Kansas State University and a Bachelor of Music Education degree with a minor in Spanish from the University of Montevallo.
-Alex resides with his amazing wife, and fellow Espressivo member, Katie, and their son Aaron in Greenacres, Florida, along with their two cats, Treble and Clef.
+Alex resides with his amazing wife, and fellow Espressivo member, Katie, and their sons Aaron and Eli, in Greenacres, FL.
 Alex has sung with Espressivo since 2013, and is grateful for the privilege of making music with so many talented individuals.

 Katie Kovalsky - Soprano (Librarian)